Andhra Pradesh to Reevaluate Rummy on Supreme Court Orders

 On the other hand, the Andhra Pradesh HC observed that while there is sufficient evidence that offline rummy is skill-based, there is no information available on the game’s online versions.

-Further noting that if online rummy proves to require the same amount of skill as physical rummy, a complete ban would be disproportionate and infringe fundamental rights of free trade guaranteed under Article 19(1)(g) of the Union Constitution, the HC bench asked for the formation of the expert committee mandated to examine online rummy.
+The court further noted that a complete ban would be disproportionate.
+If online rummy requires the same skill as physical rummy.
+Such a ban would infringe on the fundamental rights of free trade guaranteed under Article 19(1)(g) of the Union Constitution.
+The HC bench then asked for the formation of an expert committee.
+This committee would be mandated to examine online rummy.

-Now, the expert committee, including representatives of the judiciary, police, the government, and the gaming operators, together with independent technical and non-technical members, will be able to deliver their report.
+The expert committee includes representatives of the judiciary, police, the government and the gaming operators.
+Together with independent technical and non-technical members they will be able to deliver their report.